 The St. Norbert College mission statement is centered on the ideal of communio, which calls us to respond individually and collectively to the needs of our local and global communities.
 At St. Norbert, we believe that all student organizations have a responsibility to contribute to the common good through engaging in the campus, local, and global community.
-We expect student organizations to engage through direct service, philanthropic giving, and/or advocacy and education.
+We expect student organizations to engage through direct service, philanthropic giving, and educational programs.

 Definition of terms: